 (Image credit: Anthony Palomarez)

-In other words, if you want your site to rank in Google or generate sales, you need links.
+In other words, you need links if you want your site to rank in Google, attract more traffic, and generate sales.

-But how to get them without getting into trouble with Google?
+But how do you get a good, powerful backlink without getting into trouble with Google?

-- Paid links are too easily detected by Google and too dangerous as they may result in manual penalties
+- Buying links from websites used to be a popular strategy, but paid links are too easily detected by Google and too dangerous as they may result in manual penalties

 - Article and directory links are largely de-indexed or not taken into account (although there are a few solid sites that are still useful)